Alex2026Campos/Alex2026Campos/README.md

 </a>

 <p align="left">
-     Hi!
+    <samp> Hi!
 I'm a 18y brazilian developer from SP.
 I enjoy games and developing them.
 I'm also a big fan of technology in general. <br>
      Currently, i am studying computer science in <strong>UNIP</strong> (Universidade Paulista).
-I studied digital game development and high school at <strong>Etec Prof. Basilides de Godoy</strong>.
+I studied digital game development and high school at <strong>Etec Prof. Basilides de Godoy</strong>. </samp>
 <br>

 ### 🖥️ Studying Tools and Technologies In University . . .